 When the ACA was implemented in 2014, Washington accepted federal funding to expand Medicaid coverage to those earning up to 138% of poverty.
-In early 2014, the Kaiser Family Foundation estimated that about 47 percent of the uninsured population in Washington would be eligible for expanded Medicaid or CHIP.
+In early 2014, the Kaiser Family Foundation estimated that about 47% of the uninsured population in Washington would be eligible for expanded Medicaid or CHIP.

-As a result of Medicaid expansion and the COVID pandemic (and resulting pause on Medicaid eligibility redeterminations), total enrollment in Washington Medicaid plans and CHIP grew by nearly 764,000 people between the fall of 2013 and November 2020.
-That was an enrollment growth of 68%, the tenth-highest percentage increase in the nation.
+As a result of Medicaid expansion and the COVID pandemic (and resulting pause on Medicaid eligibility redeterminations), total enrollment in Washington Medicaid plans and CHIP grew by more than 823,000 people between the fall of 2013 and March 2021.
+That was an enrollment growth of 74%, the ninth-highest percentage increase in the nation.